chadwishner/P-G_Code_Challenge/README.md

 **getItemData(id: String) -> Story**

 Current implementation uses a URLSession to call */item/[ID].json* and uses a JSONDecoder to decode the response into the **Item** struct.
-This function also removes HTML from the text field.
+This function also removes HTML from the text field, and adds a Date to the data.
 An *Item* is returned.

 **getNextStories(int: Int)**

 This function is designed to load a specific number of stories into the **Story** array.
 This function is intended to ease the load by only makeing API calls when the user reaches the botom of the current viewable stories.
+This function uses DispatchGroups, DispatchQueues, and DispatchSemaphores to make sure data is added in the correct order.

 **getAllComments(item: Item)**
 This function loops through all children in the kids array and calls **getItemDetails()** it then appends the returning **Item** to  an array.
 This function also double checks that we do not add duplicate comments, an issue that could occur if a user leaves a **StoryView** and returns.

-**sortItemArray(parentArray: [int])**
-This function creates a published **Item** array that is sorted based on the incoming parent array.
-The parent array is any array that has the ordered list of IDs that correspond to the **Items** in the unorderd dictionary.
-For example: the parent array for a dictionary containing stories is the topStories array (500 top Hacker News Stories), the parent array for a dictionary of comments is the parent's Story.kids array.
+This function uses DispatchGroups, DispatchQueues, and DispatchSemaphores to make sure data is added in the correct order.

 ### Network/Extensions.swift

 This is just an extension file in order to format dates.

-### Models/Story.swift

-This is the struct used to model a story.
-Booleans are commented out as in the current implementation only existing and alive stories are requested through the API.

-### Models/Comment.swift
+### Models/Item.swift

-This is the struct used to model a comment.
-Booleans are commented out as in the current implementation only existing and alive comments are requested through the API.
-The API documentation suggests that these are the only properties that a comment will have.
+This is the struct used to model any item.
+Dead is  commented out as in the current implementation only alive items need to be processed